 Nelson Mandela and Zionism

-Over the last few weeks, there has been much reflection on the legacy of the former South African president, Nelson Mandela, as his health has deteriorated.
-And in the coming weeks, we can anticipate a febrile exchange over his true views on Israel and the Middle East.
+In the coming days, there will be much reflection on the life and legacy of Nelson Mandela, following the former South African president’s passing on Dec.
+5. And in the coming weeks, we can anticipate a febrile exchange over his true views on Israel and the Middle East.

 We shouldn’t underestimate the significance of such a debate.
 Mandela has entered the pantheon of 20th-century figures that exercised the most extraordinary influence over global events, touching the lives of ordinary mortals in the process.